MaryIsbell/Editing/natturnerdocumentingsouth.md

 entrusted with their execution, as well as our citizens generally, to see that they are strictly and rigidly enforced.
 Each particular community should look to its own safety, whilst the general guardians of the laws, keep a watchful eye over all.
-If Nat\'s statements can be relied on, the insurrection in this county was entirely local, and his designs confided but to a few, and these in his immediate vicinity.
+If Nat's statements can be relied on, the insurrection in this county was entirely local, and his designs confided but to a few, and these in his immediate vicinity.
 It was not instigated by motives of revenge or sudden anger, but the